Individuals with Disabilities in Tucson: Education, Employment, and Earnings in 2022

 Table 2: Employment Characteristics With and Without a Disability in Arizona (2022)

-Figure 4: Percentage of the Employed Population With a Disability by State (2022)
+Figure 4: Percentage of Individuals With Disabilities Who Were Employed, by State (2022)

-In 2022, of those with a disability, 22.4% were employed in the education and health services industry national, 21.4% in Arizona, and 23.0% in Tucson.
+In 2022, of those with a disability, 22.4% were employed in the education and health services industry nationally, 21.4% in Arizona, and 23.0% in Tucson.
 The retail trade industry ranked second in the United States (13.3%), Arizona (14.5%), and Tucson (14.6%) in terms of employment opportunities for people with disabilities.
-The percentage of employed Individuals with disabilities in the professional, scientific, and management sectors was higher in Tucson (13.9%) and Arizona (x%), compared to the U.S. (11.1%).
+The percentage of employed Individuals with disabilities in the professional, scientific, and management sectors was higher in Tucson (13.9%) and Arizona (12.7%), compared to the U.S. (11.1%).
 The same held true for the percent of workers in the finance and real estate sector where Arizona posted 2.6 percentage points higher than in the U.S. Only 1.0% of disabled workers in Arizona and Tucson were employed in the agriculture, mining, forestry, fishing, and hunting industries.
 Figure 5 shows the employment rates for the disabled population by industry.
-Click on the drop-down menu to view Arizona or the U.S.
+Click on the drop-down menu to view the U.S., Arizona, or Tucson.

-Figure 5: Employment Rates for the Disabled Population by Industry (2022)
+Figure 5: Employment Shares of the Disabled Population by Industry (2022)

 Earnings